leanprover-community/blog/posts/month-in-mathlib-oct-nov-2022.md

     - [PR #16911](https://github.com/leanprover-community/mathlib/pull/16911) adds a tactic to find declarations that use `sorry`.
 This tactic is intended for projects that depend on mathlib.

-During this months, we got two new versions of Lean.
+During these two months, we got two new versions of Lean.
 We also started to systematically port mathlib to Lean4, see the [wiki](https://github.com/leanprover-community/mathlib4/wiki).